Mark events, take measurements, and document findings directly on the waveform chart.

 | Import | Opens a file picker to load a previously exported annotation JSON file.
 Imported annotations are added to the existing set. |

-| Clear All | Deletes all annotations from the current recording. |
+| Clear All | Opens a confirmation dialog, then deletes all annotations from the current recording. |

 Annotations can be preserved in three ways:

-COMTRADE embedding — When exporting a COMTRADE file (CFF or ZIP), check "Include annotations" in the export popup.
+COMTRADE embedding: When exporting a COMTRADE file (CFF or ZIP), check "Include annotations" in the export popup.
 Annotations are serialized into the INF section of the file.
-When the file is later re-imported into Detego, annotations are automatically restored — labels, positions, colors, and types all survive the round-trip.
+When the file is later re-imported into Detego, annotations are automatically restored: labels, positions, colors, and types all survive the round-trip.

-PNG chart export — When you export the waveform chart as a PNG image, all visible annotations are captured in the screenshot.
+PNG chart export: When you export the waveform chart as a PNG image, all visible annotations are captured in the screenshot.
 This includes measurement stamps, event markers, text notes, and delta measurement lines.
 The export uses the current zoom level and visible channels, so you can frame the exact view you want before exporting.

-JSON export — The Annotation Panel footer has an Export button that saves all annotations as a standalone JSON file.
+JSON export: The Annotation Panel footer has an Export button that saves all annotations as a standalone JSON file.
 This file can be shared with colleagues and re-imported via the Import button.

 Which export method to use